Too many times it is the nerves that let us down when we go out competing, riding in a clinic or just riding in front of others.

 Think about it.
 If you mind can make you feel nervous then your mind can also make you feel confident.

 So, next time you start creating a drama in your mind, catch yourself and change the stories.
-Remind yourself of all the good rides you’ve been having, the improvements you have already made and be kind to yourself.
+Remind yourself about all the good rides you’ve been having, the improvements you have already made and be kind to yourself.

 You will be able to ride much better when you feel that you are doing a good job and your horse will thank you for it too.
-J

 Happy riding everyone xx